-The choice of registration route for your non-profit organization depends on several factors including the size and complexity, potential legal liabilities, how you plan to raise funds, etc. In order to decide on the specific type of entity you should choose to register your non-profit group in Singapore, you should review the details of each type of entity as provided below and then decide on the non-profit entity type that’s most suitable for your situation.
+The choice of registration route for your non-profit organisation depends on several factors including the size and complexity, potential legal liabilities, how you plan to raise funds, etc. In order to decide on the specific type of entity you should choose to register your non-profit group in Singapore, you should review the details of each type of entity as provided below and then decide on the non-profit entity type that’s most suitable for your situation.

 Registration as a Public Company Limited by Guarantee

-Forming a company limited by guarantee for setting up a non-profit organization has the distinct advantages of incorporating a separate legal entity with limited liability for its members.
+Forming a company limited by guarantee for setting up a non-profit organisation has the distinct advantages of incorporating a separate legal entity with limited liability for its members.
 Out of the various choices available, this form of entity is the most advanced and the most desirable type of structure.
 Companies limited by guarantee are typically engaged in non-trading charitable, religious, scientific, or artistic activities.